ygsiro/windows-codecs/wincodecs/IWICPlanarBitmapFrameEncode.md

   - name: Inheritance
 ---

 Allows planar component image pixels to be written to an encoder.
 When supported by the encoder, this allows an application to encode planar component image data without first converting to an interleaved pixel format.

-You can use

-QueryInterface to obtain this interface from the Windows provided implementation of IWICBitmapFrameEncode for the JPEG encoder.
+You can use QueryInterface to obtain this interface from the Windows provided implementation of [IWICBitmapFrameEncode][wbfe] for the JPEG encoder.

+[wbfe]: IWICBitmapFrameEncode

 ## Inheritance

-The IWICPlanarBitmapFrameEncode interface inherits from the IUnknown interface.
-IWICPlanarBitmapFrameEncode also has these types of members:
+The **IWICPlanarBitmapFrameEncode** interface inherits from the IUnknown interface. **IWICPlanarBitmapFrameEncode** also has these types of members:

 ## Remarks

-Encoding YCbCr data using IWICPlanarBitmapFrameEncode is similar but not identical to encoding interleaved data using IWICBitmapFrameEncode.
+Encoding YCbCr data using **IWICPlanarBitmapFrameEncode** is similar but not identical to encoding interleaved data using IWICBitmapFrameEncode.
 The planar interface only exposes the ability to write planar frame image data, and you should continue to use the frame encode interface to set metadata or a thumbnail and to commit at the end of the operation.

 ## WritePixels